-While this route of transmission has not been seen in the current outbreak in non-endemic countries, direct contact with infected animals is also a way that the virus can spread.
+While this route of transmission has not been seen in the current outbreak in Canada, direct contact with infected animals is also a way that the virus can spread.

-Monkeypox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+MPOX can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2-4 weeks.
-People who do not have monkeypox symptoms cannot spread the virus to others.
-At this time, it is not known if monkeypox can spread through semen or vaginal fluids.
+People who do not have MPOX symptoms cannot spread the virus to others.
+At this time, it is not known if MPOX can spread through semen or vaginal fluids.